Masroor-Syed/vidly-react/README.md

   - [npm run eject](#npm-run-eject)

 ## About
 The front end of the vidly app.
-Made this app as part of Mosh Hamedani [https://codewithmosh.com/p/mastering-react](React course).
+Made this app as part of Mosh Hamedani's React course (https://codewithmosh.com/p/mastering-react).
-The app is hosted on heroku. [https://agile-waters-03561.herokuapp.com/movies](Open App)
+The app is hosted on heroku.Link to the app: https://agile-waters-03561.herokuapp.com/movies.
 ## Available Scripts

 In the project directory, you can run: